parthian-sterlet/gromosega/README.md

 4. integer value - column number of padj values in the RNA-seq table (argument #1).
 5. input file - the table for whole genome containing gene IDs (presumed these are all WG protein coding genes of genome).
 Currently for _H. sapiens_ / _M. musculus_, _A. thaliana_ and _D. melanogaster_ protein coding genes for the recent genome releases hg38, mm38, TAIR10 and dm6 are considered.
 6. integer value - the column number of gene IDs in the table for whole genome input file (argument #5).
-7. double threshold of Fold Change for up-/down-regulated DEGs, default value FoldChange = 2, log2Fold(2) = 1, log2Fold(1/2) = -1.
+7. integer value - minimal number of DEGs, selected (either up or down), default value 500.
-8. double threshold for Fold Change not DEGs, default value FoldChange = 1.25 = 1/0.8, log2Fold(1.25) = -log2Fold(0.8) = 0.321928094887362.
+8. integer value - minimal number of non-DEGs, selected, default value 2500.
 9. double threshold for adjusted p-value (padj), default value for up-/down-regulated DEGs and not DEGs: padj = 0.05.
-10. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & log2(FoldChange) > 1.
+10. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on up-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) > log2(FCup).
-11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & log2(FoldChange) < -1.
+11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & log2(FC) < log2(FCdown).
-12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on not-DEGs, e.g. default: padj > 0.05 &  0.8 < FoldChange < 1.25.
+12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on not-DEGs, e.g. default: padj > 0.05 &  log2(FCdown) < log2(FC) < log2(FCup).
 13. integer value - marks 0 / 1 indicate absence / presence of a swap between up- and down-regultated DEGs in output data

 This step forms three files marking for the whole genome list of WG genes up-/down-regulated DEGs and not-DEGs.